Are We Really Making Much Progress in Text Classification? A Comparative Review: Experimental Apparatus

-\textit{Training \mlp{}:\@} For the multi-label classifier \mlp, we use a manual search to set hyperparameters.
-We use a TF-IDF input representation, $100$ epochs, and a fixed learning rate of $10^{-1}$ for all datasets.
-We scale the batch size with the dataset size to reduce training time.
-For the smaller datasets (R21578, GoEmotions, Amazon-531, NYT AC, RCV1-V2), we use a batch size of 8.
+\paragraph{Multi-label Case} For \textit{training the \mlp{}} in the multi-label case, we tune the hyperparameters using a manual search on the R21578 dataset.
+We employ a TF-IDF input representation, $100$ epochs, and a learning rate of $10^{-1}$ for all datasets.
+We increase the batch size according to the dataset size in order to limit the overall training time: For the smaller datasets (R21578, GoEmotions, Amazon-531, NYT AC, RCV1-V2), we use a batch size of 8.
 For DBPedia-298, the batch size is $32$ and for EconBiz, we use a batch size of $256$.
 The model is trained with binary cross-entropy.

 At test time, class labels are assigned depending on a threshold on the class-specific output.
-It is common to threshold the sigmoidal output units at $0.5$~\citep{zhang,Tsoumakas}.
-However, \citet{DBLP:conf/kcap/GalkeMSBS17} had found that a smaller threshold such as $\lambda=0.2$ can be advantageous, especially in setups with an imbalanced label distribution.
-In pre-experiments with the \mlp, we tested different thresholds from $\lambda=0.5$ to $\lambda=0.1$ ($0.1$ steps) and experienced similar results reported in \citet{DBLP:conf/kcap/GalkeMSBS17}, where $\lambda=0.2$ achieved the best results.
-Thus, for multi-label classification with the Wide-MLP model, we use a fixed threshold of $\lambda=0.2$.
+It is common to threshold the sigmoidal output units at values of $\lambda = 0.5$~\cite{zhang,Tsoumakas}.
+However, Galke~\etal\cite{DBLP:conf/kcap/GalkeMSBS17} had found that a smaller threshold such as $\lambda=0.2$ can be advantageous, especially in setups with an imbalanced label distribution.
+In pre-experiments with \mlp, we tested different thresholds from $\lambda=0.5$ to $\lambda=0.1$ ($0.1$ steps) and experienced similar results reported in Galke~\etal\cite{DBLP:conf/kcap/GalkeMSBS17}, where $\lambda=0.2$ achieved the best results.

-\textit{Training gMLP/aMLP:} We use the same architecture as described in the single-label setup.
-Pre-experiments on the R21578 dataset showed the best learning rate to be $10^{-4}$.
-The use of different learning-rate schedulers (linear decaying, reduce on the plateau) was investigated, but we found the best results with a fixed, non-decaying learning rate.
-We train for $300$ epochs with a batch size of $32$ across all datasets, with the exemption of Econbiz where due to the larger size of the dataset we scale down our epoch count to $50$ and set the batch size to $64$.
-We collect results with a threshold of $\lambda=0.2$ and $\lambda=0.5$ and find that $0.5$ leads to better results for gMLP and aMLP.